-- Once you have removed the fruit pods, cut away the pulp from the rind and add it to the same bowl.
-Discard the rinds and set your bowl of pods and pulp aside.
+- Once you have removed the fruit pods, cut away the white pulp from the rind and add it to the same bowl as the pods.
+Discard what is left of the rinds and set your bowl of fruit pods and pulp aside.

-- In the meantime, combine the oregano, thyme, cumin, paprika, salt, pepper, orange juice, lime juice, tamari, and water in a mixing bowl.
+- Combine the oregano, thyme, cumin, paprika, salt, pepper, orange juice, lime juice, tamari, and water in a mixing bowl.

-- Then, add the jackfruit, marinade, and bay leaves into the pot of onions and garlic.
-Give it a good stir, then reduce the heat to just over low.
-Cover the pot and simmer for around 40-45 minutes, stirring occasionally to prevent sticking.
+- Next, add the jackfruit, marinade, and bay leaves into the pot of onions and garlic.
+Give it a good stir, then reduce the heat to low-medium.
+Cover the pot and simmer for 45 minutes, stirring occasionally to prevent sticking to the bottom.